code-learner37/Think-Python/README.md

 # Think-Python
 My attempts to learn Think Python.
-I will put my exercise answers to this repo
+I will put my exercise answers in this repo.